The UPWalker Is The Original Upright Walker, But Is It Still The Best?

 These results should come as no surprise as LifeWalker lists the UPWalker’s primary use as “outdoor” and it’s secondary use as “indoor”.
 This is the opposite to the UPWalker Lite which was designed specifically for indoor use.

-Measuring a full 25.5 inches wide and 36 inches long, the large size UPWalker is a hefty machine which can be difficult to manoeuvre indoors.
+Measuring a full 25.5 inches wide and 36 inches long, the large size UPWalker is a hefty machine which can be difficult to maneuver indoors.
 While outdoors it turns beautifully and rolls smoothly, indoors it’s simply too large to use comfortably in most houses.
 The small size UPWalker is significantly smaller — measuring 21.5 inches wide and 30.5 inches long — and much more friendly indoors, however it’s only suitable for people up to 5’5″ which limits it’s versatility.
 Rounding out the lineup is the standard size UPWalker which is right in between the others, measuring 23.5 inches wide and 33.5 inches long, which puts it firmly in the “best used outdoors” category.

 Weight & Folded Size